SS Jaguar 100: Suffolk Sportscars

 Suffolk Sportscars were based in Woodbridge, Suffolk, United Kingdom and built glass-reinforced plastic (GRP) SS100 replicas.
 Upon receiving an order, the replica car was built individually by hand to the customer's own specifications.
 Alternatively, a replica could be ordered in component form for skilled home assembly.

 The Suffolk SS100 used the Jaguar XK6 engine, and commonly the 4-speed Jaguar 'Short Compact' gearbox as the drivetrain.
 Some examples of the Suffolk were built with automatic transmissions, 5-speed gearboxes or in LHD.
 The company were even able to offer further modern comforts such as electric power steering and air conditioning.

 The Suffolk Sportscars SS100 was probably the most prolific replica of the SS Jaguar 100.
 As of 2017, Suffolk Sportscars Ltd. report that they have built over 315 examples of their Suffolk SS100, therefore outproducing the original SS100s production run of 314 vehicles.

 However, Suffolk Sportscars went into liquidation in 2020.

 Finch Motor Company

 The Finch Motor Company is based in Mount Barker, South Australia.

-Finch's approach to the Finch SS100 is somewhat different to the other SS100 replica manufacturers.
+Finch's approach to the Finch SS100 is somewhat different from the other SS100 replica manufacturers.
 Finch endeavoured to recreate their Finch SS100 as faithfully as possible and do not use the XJ6 as the base donor car.
 Finch sourced original factory drawings and build their SS100 chassis to the original design.
-The bodies of the Finch SS100 are made from aluminium metal-shaped to fit the traditional wooden frames built by Finch.
+The bodies of the Finch SS100 are made from aluminium-shaped to fit the traditional wooden frames built by Finch.
 Finch SS100 mechanicals are sourced from 'deceased' MkIV and SS Jaguars to obtain contemporary components.

 A Finch SS100 won the Australian Concours d' Elegance.